-Symptoms of ICANS typically resolve within 2-3 weeks after treatment.
-Healthcare teams will monitor for clinical signs of ICANS, as symptoms can appear from a few days to 3 weeks after immunotherapy.
+Symptoms of ICANS resolve quickly in a few day with minor cases but can take 2-3 weeks after treatment in severe cases.
+Your healthcare teams will monitor for clinical signs of ICANS, as symptoms can appear from a few days to 3-8 weeks after immunotherapy.
+Note: this is the reason patients are told not to drive 8 weeks after CAR T-cell therapy.